ElektraInitiative/libelektra/doc/help/kdb-remount.md

   Use a different kdb profile.
 - `-C`, `--color <when>`:
   Print never/auto(default)/always colored output.
+- `-v`, `--verbose`:
+  Explain what is happening.
+Prints additional information in case of errors/warnings.
 - `-d`, `--debug`:
   Give debug information or ask debug questions (in interactive mode).
+Prints additional debug information in case of errors/warnings.
 - `-i`, `--interactive`:
   Instead of passing all information by parameters ask the user interactively.